 Favorite Scripture verse (and why): These words from 2 Timothy 4:2-5 speak volumes: “Preach the Word; be prepared in season and out of season; correct, rebuke and encourage – with great patience and careful instruction.
 For the time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 They will turn their ears away from the truth and turn aside to myths.
 But you, keep your head in all situations, endure hardship, do the work of an evangelist, discharge all the duties of your ministry.”

-Special “God moment” you’d like to share: God shocked my socks off with His goodness as I witnessed His Spirit in action while on mission in Turkey last summer.
+Special “God moment” you’d like to share: God shocked my socks off with His goodness as I witnessed His Spirit in action while on mission in Turkey in 2019.
 We learned that two dear Muslim friends – our long-time mountain guides whom we’d prayed about for almost a decade – were now our brothers in Christ!
 During our trek, a young mountaineer and our driver/cook immediately asked Jesus into their hearts after we shared the Gospel with each of them!
-We were reunited with a Kurdish man we didn’t recall ever meeting, but who accepted Jesus after spending a day with us years ago.
+And we were reunited with a Kurdish man we didn’t recall ever meeting, but who accepted Jesus after spending a day with us years ago.
 Whatever it was God spoke to him through us took root, and God rocked his world.
 Since then he’s led family and friends to the Lord!
-But the pièce de résistance for me was when God said “OKAY!” to my years of prayers imploring Him for a miracle for a paralyzed Kurdish mountain shepherd my heart had been burdened for since 2014.
-I learned that the Muslim man, who had been confined to a wheelchair on the rocky slopes of Mt.
-Ararat, is now walking!
-I cannot wait to see this miracle man again this summer to tell him all about the God of the Bible Who healed him and Who has a purpose for his life.

 What does Climbing For Christ mean to you?
 This ministry is a unique blessing and calling that the Lord has placed in my life, my marriage, my family and my career.
 I am privileged and humbled to help fulfill His command to “GO” with the Good News into the highest, most remote places of the world.